firecracker-microvm/firecracker/docs/jailer.md

   jailer will use this to join the associated network namespace.
 - When present, the `--daemonize` flag causes the jailer to cal `setsid()` and redirect all three standard I/O file descriptors to `/dev/null`.
-- `--seccomp-level` specifies whether seccomp filters should be installed and how restrictive they should be.
+- The jailer adheres to the "end of command options" convention, meaning all parameters specified after `--` are forwarded to Firecracker.
+For example, this can be paired with the `--config-file` Firecracker argument to specify a configuration file when starting Firecracker via the jailer (the file path and the resources referenced within must be valid relative to a jailed Firecracker).
+Another argument that can be passed in this way is `--seccomp-level`, which specifies whether seccomp filters should be installed and how restrictive they should be.
 Possible values are:
   - 0 : disabled.
   - 1 : basic filtering.
 This prohibits syscalls not whitelisted by Firecracker.
   - 2 (default): advanced filtering.
 This adds further checks on some of the parameters of the allowed syscalls.
-- The jailer adheres to the "end of command options" convention, meaning all parameters specified after `--` are forwarded to Firecracker.
-For example, this can be paired with the `--config-file` Firecracker argument to specify a configuration file when starting Firecracker via the jailer (the file path and the resources referenced within must be valid relative to a jailed Firecracker).
-Please note the jailer already passes the following parameters to the Firecracker process: `--api-sock`, `--seccomp-level` and `--id`.
+  Please note the jailer already passes the following parameters to the Firecracker process: `--api-sock` and `--id`.

 ## Jailer Operation